Felipe-Correa06/FPS_Project/README.md

   * Make the environment created available to serve as a prototype for projects by independent developers.

 The IA isn't perfect, it could be more trained to improve its performance, but is a demonstration of the Reinforcement Learning capacity.

+# Demo Video
+Yotube short video showing the IA performing in a simple environment: https://youtu.be/Xspl35XVnQA